diogoff/qstvec/README.md

 # qstvec

-**qstvec** is a Python package for approximate simulation of quantum circuits based on a sparse and truncated state vector representation.
+**qstvec** is a Python package for approximate simulation of quantum circuits based on a sparse and truncated state-vector representation.

 It was originally developed for _peaked circuits_, where the goal is to find the most probable bit string at the output of the circuit.